**These posts often contain affiliate links. Please see our disclosure policy for details.**

 - Twine (optional)

-- Tassel Checklist (See the bottom of this post; it’s FREE in the Resource Library!)
+- Tassel Checklist (it’s FREE in the Resource Library!)

 Step 2.
 Cut 8″ section of twine or embroidery floss for anchor.